S1E10: Out of Pandora’s Box, Recovering Hope

 Deborah: The soldiers and Roman law definitely recognized that.
 So a women who had a certain number of children could receive emancipation.

-Rebekah You mentioned, as we’re comparing Greek and Roman civilizations—we’re speaking specifically of elites, elite women—do we have any sense whether or not women who are not members of the elites would have had different levels of autonomy?
+Rebekah: You mentioned, as we’re comparing Greek and Roman civilizations—we’re speaking specifically of elites, elite women—do we have any sense whether or not women who are not members of the elites would have had different levels of autonomy?
 Maybe they don’t live somewhere where there’s enough wealth for them to be sequestered at home.
 Maybe they need to work outside of the home.
 What does that that picture look like?

 Deborah: Yes, in Greece to some extent, and definitely in Rome, women of lower status ran their own businesses.
 I mean, one of the obvious examples that we have in Athenian literature, we have have a lot of information about women who acted as madams and had, you know, sort of stables of young female prostitutes that they worked.
 So that’s one way that women could achieve some wealth, although probably not much in the way of status.
 But there are other examples of women who ran their own businesses, especially Roman women.
 We have a lot of evidence of Roman women who carried on crafts or midwives or had their own taverns and that sort of thing.